gedrutten/Portfolio/content/3644QCA/Day4.md

     </div>
     <div class="6u 12u$(medium)">
         {{< figure src="/img/3644QCA/day04/P1040386.jpg" link="/img/3644QCA/day04/P1040386.jpg" >}}
-        Two interesting things in this image - 1. the lightshow on the building in front, and 2. the fact that this is a working river and even though it's a tourist hot spot, there is constant shipping traffic.
+        Two interesting things in this image - 1. the light show on the building in front, and 2. the fact that this is a working river and even though it's a tourist hot spot, there is constant shipping traffic.
     </div>
 </div>